JcDenis/iotredloop/README.md

 **Flows also required a working MQTT broker and a InfluxDB database.**

+## INSTALLATION

+The better way is to :
+ 1. install nodered in [nodered project](https://nodered.org/docs/user-guide/projects/) mode with git,
+ 2. add nodered node-red-contrib-flow-manager palette,
+ 3. pull this repository,
+ 4. select only flow tabs you want in flow manager. (top right button)

 ## LICENSE

 GNU GENERAL PUBLIC LICENSE version 3 (GPL-3.0 license)